Thesis / Dissertation Preparation and Approval

 Supervisory Committee Review and Approval of T/Ds

 Approval of the T/D begins with the degree candidate's supervisory committee.
 The candidate's supervisory committee shall ensure that the scholarly content and style of the T/D is in keeping with recognized standards of the chosen discipline(s).
-The T/D supervisory committee chair has the option of asking committee members to complete a Master’s Pre-Oral Defense form or Doctoral Dissertation Pre-Oral Defense form to ensure the committee members feel the work is complete and ready for final defense by the candidate.
+By reviewing the T/D and completing the Preliminary Approval form, the supervisory committee chair indicates they find the T/D is acceptable pending satisfactory defense by the candidate at the final examination.

 School of Graduate Studies Review and Certification of Acceptance of T/Ds

-• The signed Preliminary Approval of T/D by Supervisory Committee form, if required by the supervisory committee chair.
+- Signed Preliminary Approval of T/D by Supervisory Committee form,

-T/Ds normally will not be accepted for review for graduation during the current term unless they are received in the School of Graduate Studies by the published deadline.
+T/Ds normally will not be accepted for review for graduation during the current term unless they are received in the SGS by the published deadline.

-All T/Ds must be reviewed by the SGS Thesis/Dissertation Formatting Specialist for conformity to the campus formatting standards and by the School of Graduate Studies Dean for quality of content.
-Candidates are required to make all necessary formatting corrections and resubmit the T/D to the School of Graduate Studies by the semester deadline.
+All T/Ds must be reviewed by the professional staff of the SGS for conformity to the campus formatting standards.
+Candidates are required to make all necessary formatting corrections and resubmit the T/D to the SGS by the semester deadline posted on the SGS website.

-After the T/D defense, the candidate must submit a corrected final draft electronically to umkcsgs@umkc.edu, and the candidate's advisor should send the final evaluation forms from all committee members.
-The School of Graduate Studies Dean will review the thesis or dissertation for certification of acceptance.
+After the T/D defense, the candidate must submit a corrected final draft electronically to the SGS, and the candidate's advisor should send the final evaluation/report forms from all committee members.
+The professional staff of the SGS will review the T/D for certification of acceptance.
 If the T/D has significant formatting problems, it will be returned to the candidate without further review or certification.
-The candidate will be required to make all necessary formatting corrections and resubmit the T/D to the School of Graduate Studies.
+The candidate will be required to make all necessary formatting corrections and resubmit the T/D to the SGS.
 If this happens, the candidate's graduation may be delayed.
-Enrollment in an additional term of continuous-graduate enrollment may be required.
+Enrollment in an additional term of continuous graduate enrollment may be required.

-The School of Graduate Studies will hold the certificate of acceptance until all appropriate revisions are made and rechecked by the formatting specialist.
+The SGS will hold the certificate of acceptance until all appropriate revisions are made and rechecked by the SGS professional staff.
 Upon final approval, SGS will provide the candidate with the certificate of acceptance and instructions for submitting the final copy to ProQuest.
+After a student completes their submission to ProQuest, it is checked by the SGS staff.
+If it is the correct file and the submission is complete, it can be accepted.
+The SGS staff finish the certification process—to show a student completed the T/D requirement for graduation—by finalizing the certificate and submitting it and the T/D report of results/final evaluation forms to the Office of the Registrar for processing.

 Deposit of T/Ds with the Library

 Upon submission to ProQuest, the T/D is transmitted to the University of Missouri system institutional repository, MOSpace, where the document is made available via the world wide web.
-ProQuest will handle the copyrighting process for theses and dissertations, if desired by the candidate.
-Students will pay an archival copy fee when they upload the document, plus an additional fee if they choose to have ProQuest handle the copyright registration.
+Students will pay a fee if they choose to have ProQuest handle the copyright registration process for a T/D. Submission to ProQuest must be accomplished by the deadline posted on the SGS website.